 Around 10% of digital transformation plans and strategies will make use of artificial intelligence (AI) services by 2021 – 20% of AI commercial apps, 30% clients communicating via AI bots, and 5% of new industrial AI bots.

 Apps by enterprises will be built with hyper-agile and scalable architectures.
 For example, the application development on cloud platforms (aPaaS).

 2021 is such a huge year.
 By then, HD interfaces will expand with more personalized experiences.
 For instance, field-service techs and info workers use voice in the new mobile app as the main interface, and enterprises use biometric sensors to amplify reality.

 More than 10% of the organizations in Indonesia will use blockchain services that serve as the digital trust by 2021.
 What’s more, 20% of supply-chain companies and 20% of banks will use blockchain networks in their production.

 Approximately 50% of businesses in Indonesia will have their digital services interactions (about 20%) direct from their open API ecosystems.

 The development tools nowadays have increased the number of non-tech developers over the years.
 It is predicted that by 2027, these developers will build a whopping 50% of new application features.

-Digital transformation in Indonesia is a mix of efforts of the Indonesian government and the private entities.
+Digital transformation in Indonesia is a mix of efforts of the Indonesian government and private entities.

-Especially the Indonesian government, they play a very crucial role in this rapid growth with their strong willingness to move the country towards digitalisation.
+Especially the Indonesian government, play a very crucial role in this rapid growth with their strong willingness to move the country towards digitalization.